-In April 2015, the Manager discovered an administrative error affecting certain CI funds (which did not include the Funds offered by this simplified prospectus).
-Approximately \$156.1 million of interest had not been properly recorded as an asset in the accounting records of the applicable CI funds, on total assets of approximately \$9.8 billion as of May 29, 2015, with the result being that the net asset values of these CI funds, and any mutual funds that had invested in the applicable CI funds, had been understated for several years.
-The interest at all times remained in bank accounts as an asset of these CI funds and was never comingled with the property of the Manager.
+In April 2015, the Manager discovered an administrative error affecting certain funds (which did not include the Funds offered by this simplified prospectus).
+Approximately \$156.1 million of interest had not been properly recorded as an asset in the accounting records of certain funds, on total assets of approximately \$9.8 billion as of May 29, 2015, with the result being that the net asset values of such funds, and any funds that had invested in such funds, had been understated for several years.
+The interest at all times remained in bank accounts as an asset of such funds and was never comingled with the property of the Manager.
 Once the error was discovered, the Manager, with the assistance of an independent consulting firm, undertook a comprehensive investigation into how the error occurred and developed a plan to put affected investors into the economic position they would have been in if the interest had been recorded (the "Plan").
 The Manager also enhanced its systems and processes to help prevent similar errors from occurring in the future.
-The Manager self-reported the error to the Ontario Securities Commission ("OSC").
+The Manager self-reported the error to the OSC.
 On February 10, 2016, the Manager entered into a no-contest settlement agreement with the OSC in connection with the administrative error.
 As part of the no-contest settlement agreement, the Manager agreed to, among other things, implement the Plan and make a voluntary payment of \$8 million (and \$50,000 towards costs) to the OSC.
+The implementation of the Plan was completed in July 2022.